Norway Chess: Classical tournament

-The tiebreakers were: Sonneborn-Berger score, most wins, most wins with black.
-In case of a tie for the first place, a two-game blitz match (or blitz tournament) and an armageddon game were scheduled.
+The tiebreakers were: Sonneborn–Berger score, most wins, most wins with black.
+In case of a tie for first place, a two-game blitz match (or blitz tournament) and an armageddon game were scheduled.

 2014

 The second edition took place from 2 to 13 June 2014.
 The ten participants were Magnus Carlsen, Levon Aronian, Vladimir Kramnik, Veselin Topalov, Fabiano Caruana, Alexander Grischuk, Sergey Karjakin, Peter Svidler, Anish Giri and Simen Agdestein.
 Agdestein qualified by defeating Jon Ludvig Hammer in a rapid match that took place from 26 to 27 April 2014.

 Blitz tournament

 On 2 June 2014, a blitz tournament was played to decide the play order for the main tournament.